Coco Coir FAQ Canada — The Basics

 What coco coir is and why Canadian growers choose it

 Coco coir is a natural growing medium made from the fibrous husk of coconuts — the material between the hard shell and the outer coat.
-It's a renewable byproduct of the coconut food industry that would otherwise be discarded as agricultural waste.
+It is a renewable byproduct of the coconut food industry that would otherwise be discarded as agricultural waste.

-Available as compressed 5kg blocks, pre-filled grow bags, seed starter pellets, and bulk loose coir — one of the most versatile growing media for Canadian growers today.
+Available as compressed 5kg blocks, pre-filled grow bags, propagation cubes, and bulk loose coir — the most versatile growing medium for Canadian growers today.

 These three terms confuse many growers.
-Here's the clear breakdown:
+Here is the clear breakdown:

 - Coco Peat (Coir Pith): Fine, soil-like material from the inner husk dust.
 Excellent water retention.
 The base of our 5kg coco peat blocks.